Oclacitinib: Mechanism of Action

 Oclacitinib is not a corticosteroid or antihistamine, but rather modulates the production of signal molecules called cytokines in some cells.
 Normally, a cytokine binds to a JAK (Janus kinase) receptor, driving the two individual chains to come together and self-phosphorylate.
 This brings in STAT proteins, which are activated and then go to the nucleus to increase transcription of genes coding for cytokines, thus increasing cytokine production.

 Oclacitinib inhibits signal JAK family members (JAK1, JAK2, JAK3, and tyrosine kinase 2), most effectively JAK1, while not significantly inhibiting non-JAK kinases.

 This causes the inhibition of pro-inflammatory and pruritogenic (itch-causing) cytokines that depend on JAK1 and JAK3, which include IL-2, IL-4, IL-6, IL-13, and IL-31 (TSLP, another pruritogenic cytokine that uses JAKs, has also been found to be inhibited).
 IL-31 is a key cytokine at the pruritogenic receptors at neurons near the skin, and also induces peripheral blood mononuclear cells and keratinocytes to release pro-inflammatory cytokines.
 Suppression of IL-4 and IL-13 causes a decrease of Th2-cell differentiation, which plays a role in atopic dermatitis.
 Oclacitinib's relatively little effect on JAK2 prevent it from suppressing hematopoiesis or the innate immune response.

 Oclacitinib inhibits JAK, not the pruritogenic cytokines themselves; studies in mice showed that suddenly stopping the medication caused an increase in itchiness caused by a rebound effect, where more cytokines were produced to overcome lack of response by JAK.

 Pharmacokinetics

 Oclacitinib is absorbed well when taken orally; it takes less than an hour to reach peak plasma concentration and has a bioavailability of 89%.
 In most dogs, pruritus begins to subside within four hours and is completely gone within 24.
-Oclacitinib is cleared mostly by being metabolized in the liver, though there is some renal and biliary clearance as well.
+Oclacitinib is cleared mostly by being metabolized in the liver, though there is some kidney and bile duct clearance as well.